 How do I submit an application?

-If you have a medical condition or disability you may be guaranteed accommodation as a continuing student.
-To be assessed you’ll have to register with the Disability and Dyslexia Services team as well as submitting an application for accommodation before the application window closes.
+If a recommendation is put forward on your behalf by a team within Student Advisory & Wellbeing after meeting the necessary criteria you may be guaranteed accommodation as a continuing student as long as you apply within the application window for guaranteed groups.
+More information can be found in our allocation policy.
+To be assessed you’ll have to register with the Student Advisory & Wellbeing team as well as submitting an application for accommodation before the application window closes.

 How do I choose which Hall is best for me?

 Are you struggling to decide which bands should be at the top of your preferences?
 Don’t worry!
 Take a look at our guidance below to help you decide what’s best for you.

 We offer both self-catered and catered pay-as-you-go Halls at Royal Holloway.
 If the Hall is self-catered, this means that it comes with a shared kitchen where you can cook your own food.
 If the Hall is catered pay-as-you-go, you’ll have access to a pantry with a fridge and microwave so you can make drinks and snacks and you’ll buy your meals from your Hall's dining hall (at a discounted rate of approximately 50%).